yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_Model.html.md

 <br>
 ###**PurchasingMission**

 A specific type of `Mission` that has an associated market item.

-The `Mission` is complete once the item has been purchased.
+<div class="info-box">**IMPORTANT:** This `Mission` is not completed automatically when the relevant item has been purchased, but rather the developer has to *manually* complete it.
+Once the `Mission` is complete (by calling `Complete()`), the purchase process of the associated virtual item begins.
+See "Use Case" below.</div>

 <br>
 ####**HOW TO DEFINE**